ct-js/docs.ctjs.rocks/docs/it/bitmap-fonts.md

 ## Utilizzo di font bitmap nel codice

-The process of creating a bitmap text label is similar to canvas-based one: we create a child element with `new PIXI.BitmapText()` and add it to a parent — a type or a room.

 Il processo di creazione di un'etichetta di testo bitmap è simile a quella basata su canvas: creiamo un elemento *child* (figlio) con `new PIXI.BitmapText()`e aggiungiamolo a un *parent*, un tipo o una stanza.

 ```js